 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Fiverr reported total carbon emissions of approximately 282,010 kg CO2e.
-This figure includes 6,010 kg CO2e from Scope 1 emissions, primarily from mobile and stationary combustion, and 275,370 kg CO2e from Scope 2 emissions.
+This figure includes 6,010 kg CO2e from Scope 1 emissions, primarily from mobile and stationary combustion, and 275,370 kg CO2e from Scope 2 emissions, which are associated with purchased electricity.
 Notably, there is no reported data for Scope 3 emissions for this year.
 Comparatively, in 2021, Fiverr's total emissions were about 385,770 kg CO2e, with Scope 1 emissions at 9,860 kg CO2e, Scope 2 at 298,110 kg CO2e, and Scope 3 at 77,800 kg CO2e.
-This indicates a significant reduction in total emissions over the two years, showcasing Fiverr's commitment to lowering its carbon footprint.
-Despite these reductions, Fiverr has not set specific reduction targets or climate pledges, which may limit its long-term sustainability goals.
-The company continues to operate from its headquarters in Israel (IL) and is part of a growing trend in the tech industry to address climate change through improved emissions reporting and management.
+This indicates a significant reduction in total emissions from 2021 to 2023, highlighting Fiverr's commitment to lowering its carbon footprint.
+Despite these reductions, Fiverr has not set specific science-based targets (SBTi) or documented reduction initiatives.
+The company does not currently participate in any formal climate pledges or initiatives aimed at further reducing its carbon emissions.
+Fiverr's emissions data is sourced directly from Fiverr International Ltd., with no cascading from a parent or related organization.
+The company is headquartered in Israel (IL) and continues to focus on improving its sustainability practices.

 Access structured emissions data, company-specific emission factors, and source documents